-What You Should Know about Gap Insurance
+What You Should Know about GAP Insurance

-Guaranteed Auto Protection or gap insurance was first offered to automobile owners in the early 1980s as a way of offsetting the rapid depreciation of vehicles purchased.
-With the cost of car ownership going up and finance plans that sometimes spread the payments out over terms as long as 72 months, automobile owners often found themselves owing more on a vehicle that it was actually worth.
-In the event of a total loss, the insurance company only pays the actual cash value of the vehicle.
+Guaranteed Auto Protection—or GAP insurance—makes up the difference between the actual cash value of an automobile and the amount still owed to a finance company.
+With finance plans that sometimes spread payments over terms as long as 72 months, automobile owners can find themselves owing more on a vehicle than it actually is worth.
+In the event of a total loss, insurance companies typically pay only the actual cash value of the vehicle.

-Where to Purchase Gap Insurance
+Where to Purchase

 Reasons for not Purchasing Gap Insurance

 After a vehicle is paid off, any unearned premium is refunded to the insured.
-For instance, if a vehicle is financed for 48 months but is paid off in 24 months, two years’ worth of premium charges are due back to the insured as gap coverage is normally paid for in advance.
+For instance, if a vehicle is financed for 48 months but is paid off in 24 months, two years’ worth of premium charges are due back to the insured as GAP coverage is normally paid for in advance.

 In addition, a car owner who sells or refinances a vehicle also is owed a refund.